XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/MetaData.md

 The XML response contains many elements of the supplier's meta data: number of hotels, number of cities and number of areas available, maximum number of *roomcandidate*, maximum number of paxes in a *roomcandidate*, release days, minimum stay, list of languages supported ...

-And it is separated in the following sections:
+It is separated in the following sections:

 - Avail
 - Valuation